 Punto Vegano €€

 Cute local spot with a white tile interior bakery cafe vibe, famous for their homemade ravioli.
-Check out their display case for the latest baked goods.
+Check out their bar for the latest baked goods on display.

 Collaborative social space that serves vegan pizza and burgers on Thursdays and Fridays.
 Will deliver food via bicycle.